 The Orion F/8 Astrograph is a fast Cassegrain telescope with a final f/8 focal ratio.
 To provide that extra speed, central obstruction is slightly higher than other alternatives.
 Still, due to the specialized RC optical design, you have the added benefits of a flat-field and chromatic aberration-free views that will bring your imaging to the next level.

 Paying a hefty price for an 8” tube seems like a lot of money, and it is especially when it lacks essential equipment to get observing with out of the box.
 But, RC telescopes aren’t cheap, and they cost a heck of a lot more due to the hyperbolic mirrors that provide excellent imaging results – this is no beginner refractor, in fact it is featured on our best telescopes page for a reason.
 You’re also landing some custom touches from Orion that allows for mounting additional accessories – more on this below.

 Simply put, the Astrograph performs.
-If you have the luxury of a large budget to acquire other essentials or already have some quality stuff, it’s so worth it.
+If you have the luxury of a large budget to acquire other essentials or already have some quality stuff, in my opinion it’s so worth it.

 Features & Benefits

 Just knowing the Astrograph is a Ritchey-Chretien telescope should say enough about its astrophotography potential.
 No coma, no color fringing – just raw impeccability for lunar, planetary, and long exposure photography.
 The telescope is extremely versatile as you can use additional accessories for various types of imaging.
 Focal reducers, focuser extension tubes, CCD cameras, DSLR cameras, computer control, guide scopes, and more.